Rise-Vision/rise-common-component/README.md

 ### Avoid retries depending on HTTP status code

-The response status code of a service is an indicative of the problem.
+The HTTP response status code of a service invocation is indicative of any problem that happens when invoking that service.
 In some cases, the status code indicates that a request should not be retried, or at least should not be retried right away.
-To avoid the retry loop and pass directly to cooldown interval, the `avoidRetriesForStatusCodes` parameer can be used:
+To avoid the retry loop, and go directly to cooldown interval, the `avoidRetriesForStatusCodes` parameer can be used:

 ```
 {